-EH.1 - GENERAL DESCRIPTION; 2ZZ-GE
+EH.1 - GENERAL DESCRIPTION

 The 1.8 litre, 16 valve four cylinder engine used in the Lotus 2005 model Elise is supplied by Toyota Motor Corporation, and is designated '2ZZ-GE'.
 The engine number is stamped on the rear end of the cylinder block, exhaust side, and is followed by '2ZZ'.
-A full overhaul procedure for this engine family is contained in the separate Toyota publication under part number E120T0327J.
+A full description and overhaul procedure for this engine family is contained in the Toyota Repair Manual RM733E, a copy of which follows this section.